sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 3. {2, 3, 5, 6}
 4. {3, 4, 7, 8}

-Tip: The truth table must contain solution in the inverse lexicographic order for the variables.
+Tip: The truth table must contain the solution in the inverse lexicographic order for the variables.
 Moreover, the columns will be A, B and C in this order.